This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips

 - Use 85% lean ground beef.
-This percentage of fat keeps the meat juicy and moist without it being overly greasy.
-Anything leaner and you’ll run the risk of the meat being too dry.
-If you plan to use leaner ground beef, or ground ยฝ to 1 tablespoon of cooking oil to the skillet in addition to really paying attention to meat when it’s cooking so you can pull it off the heat when it’s done.
-As a result, it will help the meat stay a little juicier.
+This keeps the meat juicy and moist without being overly greasy.
+If using leaner ground beef, add a little extra oil to the skillet while cooking, and pay close attention to the meat so you can pull it off the heat when itโs done.

 - Donโt have tomato paste?
-You can use ยฝ cup of tomato sauce instead of the tomato paste and water.
+You can use ยฝ cup of tomato sauce instead (keep in mind this will add a touch of sweetness as tomato sauce is sweeter than tomato paste).
+You can also cook down 1-2 diced Roma tomatoes with the beef.

-To reheat, warm the ground beef in a skillet over medium heat for a few minutes until fully heated through.
-You may need to mix in a splash of water or broth if the mixture has dried out a little.
+To reheat, warm the meat in a skillet over medium heat (or in the microwave) for a few minutes until fully heated through.
+You may need to mix in a splash of water or broth if the mixture has dried out.

 More Taco Recipes